 Tamegonit Quick Links

-- Tamegonit Lodge stands as the largest lodge in the nation in 2013
+- Tamegonit Lodge stands as one of the largest lodge in the nation

-- Tom W., a youth member of the lodge, continued his third year as a Section Officer, serving as the Section Chief
+- Tom W., a youth member of the lodge, continued his fourth year as a Section Officer, serving as the Section Chief

 - Stated a lodge service project to help inventory control and upkeep at the Trading Post at Naish Scout Reservation